Document Type : original article

 Abstract

-Introduction: In diagnosing and tracking fecal impaction in children with functional constipation, a set of methods such as history taking, physical examination, digital rectal examination (DRE), and, if necessary, imaging-based methods are used, yet the most effective method for tracking this condition remains unclear.
-We aimed to assess the agreement of medical history and DRE with trans-abdominal radiography as the gold diagnostic standard to track childhood fecal impaction.
+Background: In diagnosing and tracking fecal impaction in children with functional constipation, a variety of methods such as history taking, physical examination, digital rectal examination (DRE), and, if needed, imaging-based methods are used.
+However, the most effective method for tracking this condition remains unclear.
+Our objective was to evaluate the agreement of medical history and DRE with trans-abdominal radiography as the gold standard for diagnosing childhood fecal impaction.

-Material and Methods: In this cross-sectional study, two subgroups of children aged 4 to 10 years with and without fecal impaction were included and assessed by physical examination, DRE, and trans-abdominal radiography (as the standard), along with a minute medical history.
+Material and Methods: In this cross-sectional study, two subgroups of children aged 4 to 10 years with and without fecal impaction were included and evaluated through physical examination, DRE, and trans-abdominal radiography (as the standard), along with a detailed medical history.

 Keywords